mre/mre.github.io.v2/blog/2017-professional-programming.md

 business people.
 One might say, you take the role of a mediator.
 Others might call you a manager.

-Once you know the ins and outs of the business, you are an important asset for the company.
+Once you know the ins and outs of the business, you are an essential asset for the company.
 You might get asked to become a manager, or at least managing projects will slowly feel like a natural extension of your responsibilities.
 But beware!
 This slow and gradual process is dangerous.
 Moving back to being a full-time programmer is not easy.